Ovid/zen-of-test-suites/README.md

 This is a cleanly refactored data-driven approach.
 By not repeating yourself, if you need to test new attributes, you can just add an extra line to the data structures and the code remains the same.
-Or, if you need to change the logic, you know you only have one spot in your code where this is done.
-Once a developer understands the `test_fetching_by_id()`, then can reuse this understanding in multiple places.
+Or, if you need to change the logic, you only have one spot in your code where this is done.
+Once a developer understands the `test_fetching_by_id()` function, they can reuse this understanding in multiple places.
 Further, it makes it easier to find patterns in your code and any competent programmer is always on the lookout for patterns because those are signposts leading to cleaner designs.